Links to Sections:

 3. Services that might not work well with Lumion:

-Note: The Lumion team has not tested other cloud desktop access services such as: Splashtop, WMWare Fusion, VMWare VDI, ZenApp, Nvidia GRID, RTX Server, XenServer, XenDesktop, HP zCentral Remote Boost.
+Note: The Lumion team has not tested other cloud desktop access services such as: Splashtop, WMWare Fusion, VMWare VDI, ZenApp, Nvidia GRID, RTX Server, XenServer, XenDesktop, HP zCentral Remote Boost, and others not included in those mentioned in Section E.

 We do get inquiries from customers trying to use the above and have found there can be issues as they do not fully meet the requirements mentioned earlier.